M0rC1PanN/Implementation-of-data-structures/README.md

 # Implementation-of-data-structures
-This repo demonstrates my understanding of organisation and functional of basic data structures on C++ with tests.
+This repo demonstrates my understanding of organisation and functional of basic data structures on C++ with tests to them.
 * __Dequeue-Queue-Stack.c++:__ includes 3 adapted structures with tests of implementation.
   * Queue — a linear data structure that performs first in last out (FILO) rule.
   * Stack — a linear data structure that performs first in first out (FIFO) rule.